margaret/seam-carver/README.md

 # seam-carver

 Basic implementation of content-aware image resizing.
-Still in progress.
+Still in progress!
+This is mostly for run, as Photoshop has an implementation of this called [Content Aware Scaling](https://helpx.adobe.com/photoshop/using/content-aware-scaling.html).

 Based on assignments from: